Super Bowl XXXIV: Final play

 Both players went into a rolling motion as Dyson stretched his hand with the football towards the end zone, attempting to break the plane of the goal line and score.
 As the rolling motion came to an end with Jones on top of Dyson's legs, the receiver's shoulder touched the ground, making him down by contact with the ball just inches short of the goal line.
 At this point, there were 2 seconds left on the clock, but with no timeouts remaining, the Titans could not run another play before time expired and, therefore, the game was over.
-Had Dyson scored and the extra point been converted, it would have been the first Super Bowl to go into overtime.
-Alternatively, had Dyson scored, the Titans could have attempted a 2-point conversion for the outright win on the final play of the game.
+If Dyson scored and the extra point been converted, it would have been the first Super Bowl to go into overtime.
+Alternatively, had Dyson scored, the Titans could have attempted a two-point conversion for the outright win on the final play of the game, although Titans head coach Jeff Fisher said in a 2019 interview that he would have taken his chances for overtime.

-Because the game had already seen the greatest comeback in Super Bowl history, "The Tackle" is considered one of the greatest and most exciting game-ending plays in modern NFL history.
+Because the game had already seen the then-largest comeback in Super Bowl history, "One Yard Short" is considered one of the greatest and most exciting game-ending plays in modern NFL history.
 The image of Dyson stretching the ball to the goal line with Jones wrapped around him has become a staple of NFL highlights.
-ESPN.com ranked "The Tackle" as the 35th-greatest moment of the past 25 years in sports (as of 2007).
+ESPN.com ranked "One Yard Short" as the 35th-greatest moment of the past 25 years in sports (as of 2007).
 NFL.com ranked the tackle as the fourth-greatest clutch moment in Super Bowl history.
 Fox Sports ranked it as the Greatest Clutch Play in Super Bowl History (as of 2007).
-Like Dallas Cowboys cornerback Larry Brown, Jones was included on the NFL Network's "Top 10 One-Hit Wonders" list (Jones was #10, Brown was #3), Jones also mirrored Brown in his solid if unspectacular career outside of his Super Bowl heroics.
+Like Dallas Cowboys cornerback Larry Brown, Jones was included on the NFL Network's "Top 10 One-Hit Wonders" list (Jones was No. 10, Brown was No. 3), Jones also mirrored Brown in his solid if unspectacular career outside of his Super Bowl heroics.